p-b-/SmallForth/readme.md

 Exceptions would need to be pushed onto the stack as a string and ```QUIT``` called directly.

-The built in word, ```Exit```, which lives at the end of each compiled (second-level) word, currently just returns ```false``` to the function that is iterating over all the word list to call.
+The built-in word, ```Exit```, which lives at the end of each compiled (second-level) word, currently just returns ```false``` to the function that is iterating over all the word list to call.
 Doing so without creating an exception in the ExecState (execution state) implies that the word being run should exit.

 (according to some references, this ```Exit``` should actually be called ```SEMI```)